Martha's Vineyard Airport

 Martha's Vineyard Airport is a public airport located in the middle of the island of Martha's Vineyard, 3 mi south of the central business district of Vineyard Haven, in Dukes County, Massachusetts, United States.
 This airport is owned by Dukes County and lies on the border between the towns of West Tisbury and Edgartown.

 It is the largest of three airports and the only one on the island served by airlines.
 In addition to service from six commercial airlines, it is used by a significant number of general aviation aircraft.
 The other airports on the Island are Katama Airpark and Trade Wind Airport.

-The airport identifier MVY has entered into general use as an abbreviation for the island of Martha's Vineyard and is often used for non-aviation purposes.